 (a) Trading by Representatives, or recommending or encouraging others to trade, is prohibited when they are in possession of Superior Material Information which has not been made public.
 Except in the necessary course of business, it is also illegal for anyone to inform any other person of non-public Superior Material Information (referred to as "tipping").
-Representatives with knowledge of non-public Superior Material Information are prohibited from tipping or trading until the information has been fully disclosed.
+Representatives with knowledge of non-public Superior Material Information are prohibited from tipping or trading until the Superior Material Information has been fully disclosed.

 To protect the reputation of the Superior Group and avoid the appearance of impropriety, Reporting Insiders of Superior are required to contact one of the Designated Officers prior to making any trades in Superior's securities or related financial instruments to determine if there is undisclosed Superior Material Information.
+For clarity, if the Reporting Insider is also a Designated Officer, he or she shall contact the other Designated Officer prior to trading.

 - (b) Trading by Representatives who had knowledge of non-public Superior Material Information should not take place until after the first full trading day following a broadly disseminated news release of such Superior Material Information. - (c) No trading should take place by Representatives who have access to undisclosed financial information during periods when financial statements are being prepared but results have not yet been publicly disclosed.
 With respect to proposed public announcements for quarterly and annual financial results, the blackout period commences ten calendar days following the end of the fiscal quarter or year, and ends after the first full trading day following the issuance of a news release disclosing the financial results.
-Representatives should confirm the timing for issuance of financial results prior to engaging in a transaction involving securities of Superior or related financial instruments. - (d) Blackout periods may be prescribed from time to time as a result of special circumstances relating to the Superior Group pursuant to which all or certain Representatives may be precluded from trading in securities of Superior and/or other issuers or related financial instruments. - (e) Ontario Securities Commission Rule 48-501 Trading during Distributions, Formal Bids and Share Exchange Transactions ("OSC Rule 48-501") imposes restrictions on the ability of insiders (as defined in OSC Rule 48-501) of Superior to purchase or sell securities of Superior during certain restricted periods including those during which Superior is involved in an offering of its securities by way of a prospectus or a private placement.
-OSC Rule 48-501 provides for a number of exemptions from the trading restrictions.
-Superior will institute a blackout for such periods during which Superior is in the course of distributing its securities.
-To the extent that you wish to rely on an exemption available to you pursuant to OSC Rule 48-501 you must first seek the prior approval of any one of the Designated Officers on your intended reliance on such exemption.
+Representatives should confirm the timing for issuance of financial results prior to engaging in a transaction involving securities of Superior or related financial instruments. - (d) Blackout periods may be prescribed from time to time as a result of special circumstances relating to the Superior Group pursuant to which all or certain Representatives may be precluded from trading in securities of Superior and/or other issuers or related financial instruments.